 On a basic level, drugs consists of two parts: the active pharmaceutical ingredient (API) and the chemically inactive excipient, for instance lactose or sesame oil.
 The API in drugs can be synthetic, biotechnological or a combination of the two.

 Biotech, and particularly the field of biopharmaceuticals, is growing fast and will constitute more than 50% of the pharmaceutical drug market by 2020.
 Biopharmaceuticals include a broad range of types requiring different production technologies.
-Most manufacturing methods utilise either microbial or mammalian expression systems, but other systems are utilised for specialised products such as vaccines.
+Most manufacturing methods utilise either microbial or mammalian expression systems, but other systems are utilized for specialized products such as vaccines.
 Additionally, the industry is facing new challenges, based on the introduction of new and increasingly complex pharmaceuticals such as antibody drug conjugates (ADC).
 These require facilities that are capable of handling both biologics and potentially very potent (toxic) small molecules at the same time.

 Thus, facilities of the future need to be built in a flexible way to support a broad range of manufacturing technologies as well as volume requirements.
-These requirements range from extremely small volumes needed for personalised medicine, a few hundred kilos for orphan drugs, and tons of products for common diseases like diabetes, arthritis and certain types of cancer.
+These requirements range from extremely small volumes needed for personalized medicine, a few hundred kilos for orphan drugs, and tons of products for common diseases like diabetes, arthritis and certain types of cancer.

 OSD (oral solid dosage)

 The most common way of delivering an active pharmaceutical ingredient today is through a tablet, which we call an oral solid dosage (OSD).

 Manufacturing facilities for OSD products are still the most common pharmaceutical manufacturing facilities.
 However, most of the traditional blockbuster OSD products are now off-patent.
 New OSD products – which are of a higher potency - are typically for smaller volumes, requiring a high flexible manufacturing set-up.

 OSD manufacturers are facing pressure on all sides to make production more cost-effective.
 New high-potency drugs are launched every year, with innovative delivery platforms such as sustained release, sprays and chewing gum entering the market.
 Simultaneously, generic manufacturers are increasing their production capacity, while there is a general shift to produce in emerging markets.
 Moreover, regulatory requirements and health, safety and environmental standards continue to grow.